We give a side-by-side comparison of the Delta SkyMiles cards to help you pick the best one for your needs.

 The Delta SkyMiles Platinum Business card and Delta SkyMiles Platinum card are aimed at frequent Delta flyers.

 The cards come with a pricey annual fee of $250, which may be hard to justify if you don’t fly Delta often.
-In exchange, however, you get a decent introductory bonus and additional bonus miles after your first cardmember anniversary (offer ends 4/1/2020).
+In exchange, however, you get a decent introductory bonus and a $100 statement credit after you make a Delta purchase in the first 3 months.

 More importantly for Delta flyers is the fact that you get 10,000 MQMs (Medallion Qualification Miles) if you spend $25,000 or more in a calendar year, an additional 10,000 MQMs if you spend $50,000 or more in a calendar year and a free companion certificate.
 You also get a free checked bag, priority boarding and discounted entry into Delta Sky Clubs.